adobe/spectrum-css/README.md

 To note: the JenkinsCI server will almost always have a green check mark in the commit message but should be taken with a grain a salt.
 The green check mark in this case means the project built succesfully BUT it does not mean the components aren't all mangled up or whatever.
 It is up to the developer who is committing to ensure that their commits are good and are using this tool to see how much visual change their commits are actually doing.

 ## Where is the JavaScript?
 We have found that JavaScript is where a framework or library quickly becomes opinionated and stops being easy to use with or across other frameworks.
-To avoid this problem, Spectrum-CSS avoids implementation details that require JavaScript.
+To avoid this problem, Spectrum CSS avoids implementation details that require JavaScript.
 Where an element might require multiple states, the documentation here will simply show all the states in a flat, static example.
-We leave it to the frameworks implementing Spectrum-CSS to create JavaScript that suits their needs.
+We leave it to the frameworks implementing Spectrum CSS to create JavaScript that suits their needs.

 ## Learn More
 For [general information](https://git.corp.adobe.com/Spectrum/README) about the projects in this org, how to communicate with the development team, where to file issues, or how to contribute, please check out the generic [Spectrum/README](https://git.corp.adobe.com/Spectrum/README) information.